 The Scottish Government has cited alignment with ‘international best practice’ as a rationale for reforming the Gender Recognition Act to allow for the statutory self-declaration of sex.
 This post examines the status of the different international instruments quoted by the Scottish Government, and what law above the UK level appears to require.
 The briefing note can be downloaded here.

 This blog sets out twenty questions on how the Scottish Government anticipate that a reformed GRA based on self-declaration will work in law, the evidence base for reform, and the Scottish Government position on the Equality Act 2010.
 These are questions to which the answers are currently contested, answered implicitly but not explicitly in the earlier consultation, or otherwise unclear.

 In June 2019 Cabinet Secretary Shirley-Anne Somerville announced its plans to legislate immediately for gender self-recognition would be paused and that the Scottish Government would publish a draft Gender Recognition (Scotland) Bill for consultation later in the year.
-Our statement on this announcement is here.

-SNP politicians’s letter on GRA reform (April 2019)
+April 2019: SNP politicians’s letter on GRA reform

 In April 2019 fifteen SNP MSPs, MPs and councillors wrote an open letter calling for a more cautious approach to proposed changes to the Gender Recognition Act (GRA).
 Our response to the letter is here.

 January 2019: Call for a full Equality Impact Assessment (EQIA) on GRA reformIn January 2019 we wrote to the National Advisory Council on Women and Girls, asking if Council members would consider calling on the Scottish Government to undertake a full Equality Impact Assessment on its GRA proposals.
 In response, the NACWAG stated that it did not believe that it was the correct channel for this proposal.

 Party manifesto commitments on GRA reform